dollarshaveclub/harmless-changes/README.md

 fi
 ```

-CI will/can now exit if only harmless changes were made.
+CI will/can now exit if only harmless changes were made!

 ----